gjeanlouis/ggjeanlouis.github.io/README.md

 </a>

 # Gabrielle M. Jean-Louis Portfolio
-> This theme derives from a template designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+> I designed my portfolio using a template from Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

 I have made this into a Jekyll Theme.
-Checkout the live demo [here](https://online-cv.webjeda.com).
+Checkout the live demo [here](https://online-cv.webjeda.com) to create your own.

 <table>
   <tr>